HildoBijl/stepwise/frontend/src/ui/eduTools/exercises/feedback/README.md

 }
 ```

 Note that the format is identical!
 The `getFieldInputFeedback` then tries to get feedback about the given parameters in an intelligent way.
-It gets the compare options from the `metaData`, grades them once more, tries grading them in alternative ways to see if this changes the results, and then returns a message like "Well done!
+It gets the compare options from the `metadata`, grades them once more, tries grading them in alternative ways to see if this changes the results, and then returns a message like "Well done!
 It's correct, but if the margins were a bit smaller, it wouldn't be.
 Try to be a bit more accurate."
 Of course the result is in the required object format `{ param1: { correct: true, ... } }`.

 ### Adding feedbackChecks